DuncanCragg/OnexOS/README-App.md

    in the chat room
  - then you can pin the village to the top of the mountain with its link and a link back

-Even your avatar has a link.
-So if you meet someone, grab their link and now whenever you want to see where they are, just view that link!
+Even our avatars have a link.
+So if you meet someone, grab the link to their avatar.
+Now whenever you want to see where they are, just view that link!
 And you're only truly "in" a place if it links to your avatar, so you can visit somewhere invisibly if you want.

 ### Nice!
 Anything else?